menu

 Overview

 Willow City is a tiny city located in the state of North Dakota.
 With a population of 149 people and just one neighborhood, Willow City is the 117th largest community in North Dakota.
-Willow City has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Willow City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Occupations and Workforce

-When you are in Willow City, you'll notice that it is more blue-collar than most other communities in America.
-52.63% of Willow City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Willow City is generally considered to be a blue-collar town.
+52.63% of the Willow City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Willow City is a city of construction workers and builders, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Willow City who work in food service (10.53%), office and administrative support (8.77%), and sales jobs (8.77%).

 Setting & Lifestyle

-Willow City’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Willow City’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Willow City has relatively fewer families with younger children, and/or college students.
 Combined, this makes Willow City a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.